fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 ### Install Rust and the Web Assembly tools

-The necessary tools to install to work with Fiberplane Plugin Development Kit are:
+The necessary tools to install to work with Fiberplane Provider Development Kit are:

 #### Rustup